-The amount of new housing will be provided in line with the targets set by the East of England Plan.
 The type, size and tenure, including affordable housing, will meet the needs identified by the Greater Norwich Sub Regional Housing Assessments.
-Most new homes will be built in the Norwich Policy Area (around 33,000 out of 36,740, 2008-2026).
+Most new homes will be built in the

+Norwich Policy Area (around 33,000 out of 36,820 between 2008 and 2026).
 Smaller sustainable settlements will accommodate smaller-scale growth.
 People will have alternatives to using cars and new housing, employment and services will be planned so they are grouped together wherever possible.
 The settlement hierarchy defines the towns and villages with a good range of jobs, services and facilities.
 Appropriate densities will make sure land is used efficiently and community needs will be met.